matthew-renodin/ACE-TAO-RTEMS-installer/README.md

 You may run into issues trying to compile RTEMS under the MINGW32.

 Also, you may run into issues if you have Python 3 installed in Windows.
-You need to ensure that you MINGW is executing the correct Python.
+You need to ensure that your MINGW is executing the correct Python.

 ## Important steps for setting up MINGW